-- 15. There is no guidance within Rule 19 itself as to what constitutes 'exceptional circumstances'.
-What amounts to 'exceptional' turns on the facts and individual features of the case. - The courts have considered the definition on a number of occasions and other regulators have adopted (with the approval of the higher courts) Lord Bingham's formulation in R v Kelly (Edward) [2000] QB 198:

-'We must construe 'exceptional' as an ordinary, familiar English adjective, and not as a term of art.
+- 27. There is no guidance within Rule 19 itself as to what constitutes 'exceptional circumstances'.
+What amounts to 'exceptional' depends on the facts and individual features of the specific case.
+The word exceptional is not a term of art and should be given its ordinary, everyday meaning.
+The Oxford English dictionary defines it as 'unusual, not typical'. - 28.
+The PCC may also be assisted by how the courts have approached the definition of 'exceptional circumstances'.
+Other regulators have adopted (with the approval of the higher courts) Lord Bingham's formulation in R v Kelly (Edward) [2000] QB 198: - 'We must construe 'exceptional' as an ordinary, familiar English adjective, and not as a term of art.
 It describes a circumstance which is such as to form an exception, which is out of the ordinary course, or unusual, or special, or uncommon.
-To be exceptional, a circumstance need not be unique, or unprecedented, or very rare; but it cannot be one that is regularly, or routinely, or normally encountered'.
-17. Proportionality should also be considered in assessing what may amount to exceptional circumstances and therefore outweigh the public interest in holding a hearing.
-In R (On the Application of Agyarko) v Secretary of State for the Home Department [2017] UKSC11, Lord Reed stated:

-'... the ultimate question is how a fair balance should be struck between the competing public and individual interests involved, applying a proportionality test'.

-- 18. The following examples of exceptional circumstances, taken from previous cases considered by the PCC, are illustrative only.
-They are not meant to be exhaustive, nor intended to restrict or fetter the PCC in applying its own independent judgement to the specific factual circumstances of a case. - The ill health of the complainant. - That the registrant is unable to have a fair hearing. - That expert evidence received subsequent to the IC's referral rendered the gravamen of the case incapable of proof.
+To be exceptional, a circumstance need not be unique, or unprecedented, or very rare; but it cannot be one that is regularly, or routinely, or normally encountered.' - 29.
+Proportionality should also be considered in assessing what may amount to exceptional circumstances and therefore outweigh the public interest in holding a hearing.
+In R (On the Application of Agyarko) v Secretary of State for the Home Department [2017] UKSC11, Lord Reed stated: - "... the ultimate question is how a fair balance should be struck between the competing public and individual interests involved, applying a proportionality test." - 30.
+The reasons behind a Rule 19 application can be of broad application, depending on the facts of the case and any events that may arise subsequent to the Investigating Committee's referral of the case to the PCC.
+The following examples of exceptional circumstances, taken from previous cases considered by the PCC, are illustrative only.
+They are not meant to be exhaustive, nor intended to restrict the PCC in applying its own independent judgement to the specific factual circumstances of a case.
+Previous illustrative examples of exceptional circumstances: - The ill health of the complainant.